GitGuru4DevOps-Venkatesh/Terraform-code/Terraform.md

+# Steps a user or company would follow to use the Terraform code effectively:

 ## Step 1: Review Requirements
 Before starting, review the requirements for your web application and DevOps environment.
 Identify the necessary tools and infrastructure components for development, testing, and deployment.

 ## Step 2: Set Up AWS Account
 Ensure you have an AWS account with the necessary permissions to create and manage resources.
-Sign up at AWS if you don't have an account.
+Sign up at AWS https://aws.amazon.com/ if you don't have an account.

 ## Step 3: Install Terraform
-Install Terraform on your local machine from the official website.
+Install Terraform on your local machine from the official website https://www.terraform.io/downloads.html.
 Follow the installation guide for your operating system.

 ## Step 4: Prepare SSH Key Pair
 Create an SSH key pair for EC2 instance access.
 Use the `ssh-keygen` command or specify an existing key in the Terraform variables.